|

 punished with everlasting destruction from the presence of the Lord, and from

 the glory of His power.
+33.3 As Christ would

 have us to be certainly persuaded that there shall be a day of judgment, both to